 Debt is often sold and resold around to different creditors, so you have to track down the current owner of the judgment debt.
 You should be able to do this by examining your credit report and seeing if the judgment’s current owner is listed.

 In most cases, the information should be there because collections agencies typically use every means possible to get the debt repaid, including reporting to the credit bureaus.
 The information should also include exactly how much you currently owe since you’ve likely racked up interest and fees if a significant amount of time has lapsed since the original hearing.

 What should I do next time if a collection agency sues me?

 If a collection agency sues you, you will need to either pay the debt quickly or else appear before a judge in court.
-The worst thing you can do is ignore it.
-However, most people do ignore it so usually the creditor wins by default as the defendant doesn’t show up for court.
+The worst thing you can do is ignore the lawsuit.
+However, that’s precisely what most people do, so usually, the creditor wins by default as the defendant doesn’t show up for court.

-I lost my job a while ago and it took me a while to find a new one.
-I basically lost my income stream and resorted to paying my bills with credit cards and other loans.
+Despite the serious consequences associated with judgments, there is hope to be had.
+I lost my job a while ago and it took me a long time to find a new one.
+I lost my income stream and resorted to paying my bills with credit cards and other loans.
 The credit card spending quickly caught up to me and I found myself over my head.

 Lexington Law helped me take control of my credit.

-I was talking to a friend one day and he told me to check out Lexington Law.
-I called the number he gave me: 800-220-0084 and spoke to a credit expert who was very friendly and understanding of my situation.
+I was talking to a friend one day, and he told me to check out Lexington Law.
+I called the number he gave me: (800) 220-0084 and spoke to a credit professional who was very friendly and understanding of my situation.
 That was one of the best financial decisions I have made in my entire life.